Designer/Creator: Lindy van der Merwe/Unknown/Traditional

 Once the last unit is joined to the first, the circle will be closed.

-Once all folds have been completed on this side of your flower, make sure all flaps are symmetrical and neatly tucked in on both sides of the model.
+Once all folds have been completed on this side of your flower, make sure all flaps are symmetrical and all points neatly tucked in around the entire shape.

 Your Modular Flower is done.